OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Language_System.md

 ## Overview

+**Game Rule Summary**: Each realm speaks its own language, so when you talk to enemies from other realms, they see scrambled gibberish instead of your actual words.
+This prevents cross-realm coordination in PvP while maintaining the fantasy of separate cultures.
+Everyone can understand merchants and system messages, but player chat, emotes, and most communication appears as nonsense to enemies.

 The language system manages cross-realm communication barriers, ensuring players from different realms cannot understand each other's text while maintaining game immersion through filtered messages.

 ## Core Mechanics